Let’s talk about the most iconic hairstyles of the past 100 years.

 I, personally, love all the different hairstyles from the different eras, and think they are all unique in their

-My boyfriend came up with the idea for this article, and I loved it so much that I jumped right in.
-Without further ado, I present to you: decade, by decade, the most iconic hairstyles of the past 100 years!
+So without further ado, I present to you: decade, by decade, the most iconic hairstyles of the past 100 years!

 💡TIP: Pin this article to your Hairstyles board so you can always come back to it later!

 In the 1910’s, sizeable wide brim hats that cover some of the

 The 1920’s: Flapper Hair

 This era was later nicknamed the “roaring twenties” and for a good reason.
 Flappers became popular in the twenties, and it became quite fashionable for women to look more masculine.

 Flappers were known to bare skin, dance in jazz clubs all night, drink and smoke cigarettes, which were all very provocative in that time.
 They were so empowering that they also created one of the most iconic hairstyles of all time.